brillout/handli/readme.md

 until you can remove your dependency on the `handli` package.

 This can be useful strategy
-to quickly ship a prototype wihtout worrying about network issues at first, and later, as your prototype grows into a large application, progressively replace Handli with your own error handling.
+to quickly ship a prototype wihtout worrying about connection issues at first, and later, as your prototype grows into a large application, progressively replace Handli with your own error handling.